willymcallister/willymcallister.github.io/_articles/thevenin-proof.md

 The Thévenin equivalent still works when loaded with a current source.

-* For more fun, change the load to a voltage source see what happens.
+* Change the load to a voltage source see what happens.

 ## Proof of Thévenin's theorem